Chapters of Life

 How to Do Oral History on Video

-This website, designed to help teachers guiding students on how to conduct oral histories, offers tips on equipment and interviewing as part of the World War II History Class, created through a grant from the Washington state Superintendent of Public Instruction’s office.
+This website, designed to help teachers guide students on how to conduct oral histories, offers tips on equipment and interviewing as part of the World War II History Class, created through a grant from the Washington State Superintendent of Public Instruction’s office.

 An Oral History Primer